MicroEJ/docs/PlatformDeveloperGuide/uiLed.rst

 Use
 ===

-The MicroUI LEDs APIs are available in the class ``ej.microui.led.Leds``.
+The MicroUI LEDs APIs are available in the class `ej.microui.led.Leds <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/led/Leds.html>`_.

 ..
    | Copyright 2008-2020, MicroEJ Corp.
 Content in this space is free